Lupin3000/Ansible-Graph/README.md

 ## Issues

-On some systems (_like Mac OS X_) the Graphviz dot executable is not found (_even the PATH variable is set correct_).
+On some systems (_like Mac OS X_) the Graphviz dot executable is not found (_even if the PATH variable is set correct_).
 The following solution helps to solve.

 ```
 $ which dot